 I recommend reaching out to people in your boot camp early.
 Get a coding partner, or a few to work with throughout the program.
 The sum of the parts is worth more than each individually.
 My coding partner and I got so close during the program, and now they’re in my wedding party!

 Find out more and read UT Austin Boot Camps reviews on Course Report.
-This article was produced by the Course Report team in partnership with UT Austin Boot Camps, powered by Trilogy Education Services, a 2U, Inc. brand.
+This article was produced by the Course Report team in partnership with UT Austin Boot Camps, offered in collaboration with edX.